-Title of each class of securities to be registered Proposed maximum aggregate offering price(1) Amount of registration fee Ordinary shares, €0.20 nominal value per share(2)(3)(4) \$- \$-
+Title of each class of securities to be registered Proposed maximum aggregate offering price(1) Amount of registration fee Ordinary shares, €0.20 nominal value per share(2)(3)(4) \$24,840,000 \$2,711(5)

-- Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended, or the Securities Act. - (2) Consists of ordinary shares to be offered in the form of American Depositary Shares, or ADSs (including ADSs that the underwriters have the option to purchase). - (3) Each ADS represents the right to receive ordinary shares.
-The ADSs issuable upon deposit of the ordinary shares registered hereby are being registered under a separate registration statement on Form F-6 (File No. 333- - (4) Pursuant to Rule 416 under the Securities Act, the ordinary shares registered hereby also include an indeterminate number of additional ordinary shares as may from time to time become issuable by reason of stock splits, stock dividends, recapitalizations or similar transactions.
+- Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended, or the Securities Act. - (2) Consists of ordinary shares to be offered in the form of American Depositary Shares, or ADSs (including ADSs that the underwriter has the option to purchase). - (3) Each ADS represents the right to receive 10 ordinary shares.
+The ADSs issuable upon deposit of the ordinary shares registered hereby are being registered under a separate registration statement on Form F-6 (File No. 333-232305). - (4) Pursuant to Rule 416 under the Securities Act, the ordinary shares registered hereby also include an indeterminate number of additional ordinary shares as may from time to time become issuable by reason of stock splits, stock dividends, recapitalizations or similar transactions. - (5) \$1,632 of this amount was previously paid.